-This workshop aims at enabling MSMEs and members of National Trade Facilitation Committees to master trade negotiations to promote the competitiveness and efficiency of MSMEs' representatives.
-This workshop focused on a clear understanding of trade negotiation and its techniques to conclude successful negotiations.
+The workshop was dedicated to MSMEs and members of the National Trade Facilitation Committees and focused on the mastery of trade negotiations in order to promote the competitiveness and efficiency of the MSMEs' representatives.
+This workshop provided a clear understanding of trade negotiation and the techniques for successful trade negotiations.
 This workshop was attended by 195 executives from 22 OIC countries.